awsdocs/aws-panorama-developer-guide/docs-source/applications-models.md

 You can use a [sample model](#applications-models-sample) or build your own\.
 A model can detect multiple objects in an image, and each result can have multiple outputs, such as the name of a class, a confidence rating, and a bounding box\.
 You can train a model outside of AWS and store it in Amazon Simple Storage Service \(Amazon S3\), or train it with Amazon SageMaker\.
 To build a model in SageMaker, you can use the built\-in [image classification algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/image-classification.html)\.
 AWS Panorama can reference the training job to find the trained model that it created in Amazon S3\.

-**Important**
-Whether you import a model from SageMaker or from Amazon S3, the name of the Amazon S3 bucket where the model is stored must contain `aws-panorama`\.
-The [service role](permissions-services.md) that gives AWS Panorama permission to access objects in Amazon S3 enforces this naming requirement\.

 **Topics**
 + [Sample model](#applications-models-sample)
 + [Building a custom model](#applications-models-custom)